-The following table presents fees for professional services provided by KPMG LLP in each of the last two fiscal years in each of the following categories, including related expenses:
+The following table presents fees for professional services provided by Deloitte & Touche LLP for fiscal year 2021 and by KPMG LLP for fiscal year 2020 in each of the following categories, including related expenses:

-2020 2019
+2021 2020

-Audit Fees \$ 2,062,000 \$ 2,190,000
+Audit Fees \$ 1,780,000 \$ 2,062,000

-Audit-Related Fees 282,000 77,500
+Audit-Related Fees 282,000

 Tax Fees

 All Other Fees

-Total Fees \$ 2,344,000 \$ 2,267,500
+Total Fees \$ 1,780,000 \$ 2,344,000

-Audit Fees: Includes the aggregate fees billed by KPMG LLP for professional services and expenses rendered for the audit of the Company's consolidated financial statements, reviews of consolidated financial statements included in the Company's Quarterly Reports on Form 10-Q and the audit of the Company's internal control over financial reporting.
+Audit Fees: Includes the aggregate fees billed by Deloitte & Touche LLP for fiscal year 2021 and by KPMG LLP for fiscal year 2020 for professional services rendered and related expenses for the audit of the Company's consolidated financial statements, reviews of consolidated financial statements included in the Company's Quarterly Reports on Form 10-Q and the audit of the Company's internal control over financial reporting.
+Audit fees for fiscal year 2021 include attestation services provided by Deloitte & Touche LLP to report on the Company's compliance with certain requirements of the U.S. Department of Housing and Urban Development that were not separately billed.

-Audit-Related Fees: Includes the aggregate fees billed by KPMG LLP for assurance and related services that are reasonably related to the performance of the audit of the Company's consolidated financial statements and are not reported under "Audit Fees."
-These services primarily relate to attestation services performed to report on the Company's compliance with certain requirements applicable to the U.S. Department of Housing and Urban Development in both years and fees billed for professional services performed in connection with a comfort letter related to the Company's issuance of subordinated notes in 2020.
+Audit-Related Fees: Includes the aggregate fees billed by KPMG LLP for fiscal year 2020 for assurance and related services that are reasonably related to the performance of the audit of the Company's consolidated financial statements and are not reported under "Audit Fees."
+These services primarily related to attestation services performed to report on the Company's compliance with certain requirements of the U.S. Department of Housing and Urban Development and fees billed for professional services performed in connection with a comfort letter related to the Company's issuance of subordinated notes in 2020.